-To tackle these challenges, we introduce the first method capable of reconstructing sharp, animatable 3D human avatars directly from blurry video frames.
-Leveraging the distinctive properties of human avatar models, we extend the conventional physics-based 2D image blur process into a 3D-aware blur formation model.
-This novel approach decomposes the inherently ill-posed deblurring problem into two essential tasks: optimizing sub-frame motion representations and constructing the canonical sharp 3DGS avatar model.
-To resolve the sub-frame motion ambiguity introduced by motion-induced blur, we propose a 3D-aware human motion model based on the SMPL framework.
-This model facilitates the simultaneous recovery of plausible sub-frame motion for each blurry frame alongside the reconstruction of the sharp 3DGS avatar model.
-By utilizing the optimized motion and canonical 3DGS, we synthesize motion-blurred frames through the averaging of a sequence of virtual sharp images and compute the loss in comparison to the corresponding ``ground-truth'' blurry frames.
+Based on the settings of existing gaussian avatar models~\cite{hu2024gauhuman,qian20243dgs,hu2024gaussianavatar}, this paper introduces the first model for reconstructing sharp, animatable 3D human avatars directly from blurry video frames.
+By exploiting the distinctive characteristics of human avatar models, we expand the conventional physics-based 2D image blur process to a 3D-aware blur formation model.
+This formulation decomposes the inherently ill-posed deblurring problem into two primary tasks: optimizing sub-frame motion representations and constructing the canonical sharp 3DGS avatar model.
+To mitigate the sub-frame motion ambiguity introduced by motion-induced blur, a 3D-aware human motion model based on the SMPL framework is incorporated.
+This model enables the joint optimization of human motion and the sharp 3DGS avatar.
+Using the optimized motion and canonical 3DGS, motion-blurred frames are synthesized by averaging a sequence of ``virtual'' sharp images, and the loss is computed against the observed blurry frames.